-March is National Social Worker Month and an important time to recognize and express appreciation for the social workers who are central to our care teams.
+March is National Social Work Month and an important time to recognize and express appreciation for the social workers who are central to our Quality of Life Teams.

 - They help families connect with valuable community resources, including meals on wheels, in-home caregiver support and financial assistance.

 - They educate and inform family caregivers so they feel confident in caring for their loved one.

 - They help patient and family openly discuss their fears and concerns.

 - They help smooth the way when patients need to transition from one living environment to another.

 - They serve as advocates for patients, helping to identify and plan so patients can achieve their end-of-life goals.